codeoneline/metamask-extension/README.md

-# MetaMask Browser Extension
+# WanchainMask Browser Extension

-You can find the latest version of MetaMask on [our official website](https://metamask.io/).
-For help using MetaMask, visit our [User Support Site](https://metamask.zendesk.com/hc/en-us).
+You can find the latest version of WanchainMask on [our official website](https://metamask.io/).
+For help using WanchainMask, visit our [User Support Site](https://metamask.zendesk.com/hc/en-us).

-MetaMask supports Firefox, Google Chrome, and Chromium-based browsers.
+WanchainMask supports Firefox, Google Chrome, and Chromium-based browsers.
 We recommend using the latest available browser version.

 For up to the minute news, follow our [Twitter](https://twitter.com/metamask_io) or [Medium](https://medium.com/metamask) pages.

-To learn how to develop MetaMask-compatible applications, visit our [Developer Docs](https://metamask.github.io/metamask-docs/).
+To learn how to develop WanchainMask-compatible applications, visit our [Developer Docs](https://metamask.github.io/metamask-docs/).

-To learn how to contribute to the MetaMask project itself, visit our [Internal Docs](https://github.com/MetaMask/metamask-extension/tree/develop/docs).
+To learn how to contribute to the WanchainMask project itself, visit our [Internal Docs](https://github.com/WanchainMask/metamask-extension/tree/develop/docs).

 ## Building locally